Michael-Cowie/Notes/Web/Docker/introduction.md

 ---

 In addition to port mapping, it should be noted that the `EXPOSE` keyword in the Dockerfile **does not expose a port**. `Expose` is basically documentation, and not using it does not restrict access.
-This is a dangeros misunderstanding if anyone relies on it to limit access.
+This is a dangerous misunderstanding if anyone relies on it to limit access.
 The `EXPOSE` instruction does not actually publish the port.
 It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.

 Therefore,

 - `EXPOSE` is a way of **documenting**.
-- `--publish` or (`-p`) is a way of **mapping* a host port to a running container port.
+- `--publish` or (`-p`) is a way of **mapping** a host port to a running container port.

 ##### Virtual Machine vs Docker